Introduction and contact information

 - My Turn allows providers the opportunity to have an all-in-one-application from clinic management, dose accountability and reporting, scheduling and walk-in registration for vaccine clinics.
 Reference materials are available on the EZIZ MyTurn Website.

-Quick Reference Guide for Healthcare Professionals
+Quick Reference Guidance for Healthcare Professionals

 General Information: